Airbus unveils new Beluga XL flying 'whale'

 Courtesy Airbus / JB.
 Accariez / master films

-It's based on the A330-200 airliner, which became known as the "Beluga" due to its resemblance to the white Arctic whale.
+It's based on the A330-200 airliner, which became known as the "Beluga" because of its resemblance to the white Arctic whale.

 The airplanes currently carry parts for all of Airbus' planes from manufacturing sites across Europe to the final assembly facilities in either Toulouse, Hamburg or Tianjin.